Age UK Suffolk relies on volunteers to help us offer vital services in the local community.

 Information and Advice Service - You could be meeting and greeting older people at our Ipswich Information desk, offering a range of useful literature and supporting our staff.
 Or you might like to be an Information and Advice volunteer supporting our service in the Claydon office by answering the phone, keying in data or undertaking administration tasks.
 We’re also looking for volunteers to visit older people in the community to assist with completion of blue badge and disability benefit application forms.

-Fundraising - Holding a coffee morning, doing a sponsored event, helping at an event or a bag pack, delivering collection tins to a venue, starting a local fundraising group, there’s lots of options.
+Fundraising - Holding a coffee morning, doing a sponsored event, helping at an event or a bag pack, delivering collection tins to a venue, starting a local fundraising group, there are lots of options.
+As a fundraising volunteer you can have a regular shift or you can simply join a mailing list to hear about the current events we need volunteers for!

-Local Links - Supporting older people in your community or local village by acting as a focal point for dissemination of information about Age UK Suffolk as well as updating Age UK Suffolk about activities and developments in your local area which may impact on older people.
+Local Links - Supporting older people in your local community or village by acting as a focal point for dissemination of information about Age UK Suffolk as well as updating Age UK Suffolk about activities and developments in your local area which may impact on older people.
+It can be as simple as putting up a few posters for us and

 Shop Volunteer - This is a varied role which can include till work, money handling, stock replenishment and rotation and window dressing at one of our charity shops in Bury St Edmunds, Felixstowe, Ipswich, Stowmarket and Sudbury.

-Stock Processing and Donation Sorting - Volunteers based at our Carr Street Shop in Ipswich prepare stock for other shops.
+Stock Processing and Donation Sorting -Volunteers based at our Carr Street Store in Ipswich prepare stock for other shops.
 Staff and volunteers work as a team to sort and process all donated items.

 How do I become a volunteer?